PKU-ICST-MIPL/SCHGAN_TCYB2018/README.md

 1. Pretrain the model by using the code under pretrain directory (pretrain-nus): python train.py
 2. Train the model by using the code under SCHGAN-nus: python train.py
-3. Generate hash codes for query and database samples: python test.py
+3. Generate hash codes for query and database samples by using the code under SCHGAN-nus: python test.py

 Wikipedia and MIRFlickr datasets are similar to the NUSWIDE dataset.